National Parks & Wildlife Service

 - The implementation of Ireland’s National Biodiversity Plan.

-- The implementation of EU legislation and policies and the ratification and implementation of international conventions and agreements relating to the natural heritage.
+- The implementation of Nature Conservation Legislation and the ratification and implementation of international conventions and agreements relating to the natural heritage.

 - To consider and advise on development proposals that may impact on nature conservation.